Ma’s aesthetic sense was yawningly conventional.

 Examples: things like my first baby shoes, bronzed and made into bookends holding pride of place on the mantle of the front room’s false fireplace, with four gradually yellowing, never reread, book-club editions of murder mysteries securely in their grasp.
 A rather “moderne”-ly shaped bottle rescued from a neighbors’ bin on trash day, filled with water and green food coloring — to look like Creme de Menthe — living on a shelf in the kitchen window where it caught the light, etc. Such pallid little blossoms of the vernacular were weeds in a garden which otherwise never bloomed at all.
 The whole house was a rather painful exercise at an attempted statement of “good taste” by a person who hadn’t any.

 Dad, apparently, had nothing to say in this.
 His aesthetic background was effectively nonexistent, aesthetics not being considered a relevant study for farm boys back in the ’10s and teens.
 And, of course, Dad was a man who never passed up an opportunity to not think about something.
-(Which, unfortunately, didn’t usually protect him — or us — from his not having anything to say on the matter.
+(Which, unfortunately, didn’t usually protect him — or us — by his not having anything to say on the matter.
 But not in this case.)

 I vaguely recall protesting that the old stuff had been nicer than the new stuff (it was certainly more comfortable), but the concerns of a seven-year-old were not what this particular exercise was all about.